jogama/saeq-tremolo/README.md

 Debian Dependencies:

 * python3-numpy, for math
-* python3-mido, for MIDI communication
+* python3-mido and python3-rtmidi, for MIDI communication
 * python3-gi, for the GUI

 Running: